 We are delighted to recognize the exceptional people who do so much every year to bring our programs to life.

-Amy Meltzer: 2020 Volunteer of the Year
+Faith Calhoun: 2022 Volunteer of the Year

 Previous Volunteer of the Year award recipients.

+2021 Robin Wilkerson For her work at many Native Plant Sales, especially showing up for a 6:00 AM plant delivery.
+2020 Amy Meltzer For her exceptional advocacy for our mission throughout the community.
 2019 Ellen Menounos For her highly skilled work at our Native Plant Sale, for so many years.
 2018 Suzanne Korschun For volunteering in so many capacities— from Plant Sale, to Demo Garden, to the office.
 2017 Virginia Kropas For the willingness to help with any task— staying to the very end at events, no matter how cold.
 2016 Diana Brandi For her infectious enthusiasm for our mission, leading outreach and community projects in Nahant.
 2015 Ruth Loetterle For her dedication in volunteering to help run more than 40 programs and events since 2010.
 2014 Jonathan Baker For his commitment and help in managing the move of our IT infrastructure to our new office.
 2014 Phil Lounsbury For hands-on leadership in renovating our new office and keeping all of us cleaning and painting!
 2013 Joan & Phil Lounsbury For transforming their Melrose gardens; becoming community leaders and advocates for natives.
 2012 Susan Bringola For her exceptional work as our volunteer bookkeeper over several years.
 2012 Cynthia Frawley For the beautiful design of our flyers and printed communications, now and in the future!